TyraEgbri/Data-Analyst-Portfolio/Sql-projects/Mini Project queries Insights.md

 Several employees are over 40, highlighting the importance of succession planning.

-📂 Files Included
+## 📂 Files Included

 Mini Project queries.sql – All SQL queries used in the analysis

 Screenshots of query results
-(Basic queries, Grouping By, Sorting and Limiting word document files)
+(Basic SQL Analysis.docx, Grouping SQL.docx, and Sorting and Limiting Sql.docx)